simplcommerce/SimplCommerce/README.md

 How to run on local:
 - Create a database in SQL Server
-- Update the connection string in appsettings.json in Shopcuatoi.Web
+- Update the connection string in appsettings.json in SimplCommerce.Web
 - Press Controll + F5
-- The back-office can access via /Admin using the pre-created account: admin@Shopcuatoi.com, 1qazZAQ!
+- The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!

 How to contribute:
 - Suggest features by create new issues or add comments to issues